-- protect health and ensure the availability of goods and essential services, that Member States should ensure constant provisioning to meet social needs, to avoid panic buying and the risk of dangerous overcrowding of shops, which will require proactive commitment from the entire supply chain. - (12) Given the wide range of goods to be transported as a matter of urgency, the unpredictability of needs and the complexity of the supply chain where some supply considered as non-essential may actually be needed for the fabrication of essential goods, it was not possible for Hungary to limit the temporary exceptions to a certain types of goods.
-Hungary thus requests these temporary exceptions to apply to all transport of goods in order to reflect the complexity of the situation on the ground. - (13) In view of the continuous impact of the COVID-19 pandemic on road transport, some flexibility on the maximum driving time limits was thus considered necessary by Hungary to allow drivers to adapt the organisation of their activities, in particular because of unpredictable waiting times at borders.
+- (12) Given the wide range of goods to be transported as a matter of urgency, the unpredictability of needs and the complexity of the supply chain where some supply considered as non-essential may actually be needed for the fabrication of essential goods, it was not possible for Greece to limit the temporary exceptions to a certain types of goods.
+Greece thus requests these temporary exceptions to apply to all transport of goods in order to reflect the complexity of the situation on the ground. - (13) In view of the continuous impact of the COVID-19 pandemic on road transport, some flexibility on the maximum driving time limits was thus considered necessary by Greece to allow drivers to adapt the organisation of their activities, in particular because of unpredictable waiting times at borders.
 The increase in the maximum driving time limits should allow drivers to occasionally drive longer hours on some days when they have been impacted by delays during their trip, but always within the limit of maximum 11 hours per day.
-This should enable them to drive more to complete their transport operations, including for loading or unloading the goods, or to drive back to their Member State of establishment within the prescribed time limit, when they are required to do so. - (14) Hungary therefore requests the daily driving time limit to be increased to 11 hours.
-The maximum weekly and fortnightly driving time of respectively 60 and 105 hours should ensure that drivers cannot drive 11 hours every day. - (15) Hungary considers that the maximum fortnightly driving time limit of 105 hours should ensure that a driver who would drive up to 60 hours in the first week shall be obliged to drive less in the second week up to 45 hours thereby avoiding accumulated fatigue. - (16) Furthermore, Hungary requests that drivers are allowed to take a break of 45 minutes after a maximum driving period of five and half hours.
-Hungary considers that this will enable drivers to drive one more hour without break when they are close to borders and when it is required by the Member State in question to leave the territory in a very short period of time. - (17) Some backlogs and delays at the distribution centres and at the ports across Europe were reported by the industry.
-Those delays might cause the drivers to be subject to very long periods of availability and to exceed their daily spread, thereby breaching the rules regarding daily rests. - (18) Hungary thus considers that allowing drivers affected by these delays to take reduced daily rest periods is necessary to allow them to cope with these unexpected situations and to allay the risk of being exposed sanctions thereafter. - (19) According to Hungary, the limits on daily driving time and on the maximum weekly working time should, applied together, contribute to avoid consecutive long daily driving hours.
+This should enable them to drive more to complete their transport operations, including for loading or unloading the goods, or to drive back to their Member State of establishment within the prescribed time limit, when they are required to do so. - (14) Greece therefore requests the daily driving time limit to be increased up to 11 hours.
+The maximum weekly and fortnightly driving time of respectively 58 and 96 hours should ensure that drivers cannot drive 11 hours every day. - (15) Greece considers that he maximum fortnightly driving time limit of 96 hours will ensure that a driver who would drive up to 58 hours in the first week will be obliged to drive less in the second week up to 38 hours thereby avoiding accumulated fatigue. - (16) Furthermore, Greece requests that drivers are allowed to take a break of 45 minutes after a maximum driving period of five and half hours.
+Greece considers that this will enable drivers to drive one more hour without break when they are close to borders and when it is required by the Member State in question to leave the territory in a very short period of time. - (17) Some backlogs and delays at the distribution centres and at the ports across Europe were reported by the industry.
+Those delays might cause the drivers to be subject to very long periods of availability and to exceed their daily spread, thereby breaching the rules regarding daily rests. - (18) Greece thus considers that allowing drivers affected by these delays to take reduced daily rest periods is necessary to allow them to cope with these unexpected situations and to allay the risk of being exposed sanctions thereafter. - (19) According to Greece, the limits on daily driving time and on the maximum weekly working time should, applied together, contribute to avoid consecutive long daily driving hours.
 This should allow drivers to have daily rests of 11 hours while leaving them the flexibility to reduce some of those to nine hours when needed. - (20) Transport activities under severe pressure need to benefit from flexibility in the organisation of driving and rest times to respond to the high demand they are facing.
 This includes the need for drivers to occasionally work during weekends and in particular on Sundays.